 Living with bipolar disorder can be stressful and completely derail a normal routine.
 People with manic depressive disorder go through extreme ups and downs that make it hard to get through day to day tasks and maintain relationships or a stable job.
 Going through a rollercoaster of emotions throughout your life can cause people to seek some sort of relief if they haven’t received proper treatment for their disorder.
-It is not surprising that those suffering from bipolar disorder often turn to drugs like cannabis to help them try to regulate their dramatic shifts in mood, energy and activity levels.
-Can marijuana use really help people bipolar disorder or is it a slippery slope that could lead to more problems?
+It is not surprising that those suffering from bipolar disorder often turn to drugs like cannabis to help them try to regulate their dramatic shifts in mood, energy, and activity levels.
+Can marijuana use really help people with bipolar disorder or is it a slippery slope that could lead to more problems?
 New studies have actually proven that marijuana is linked to an increase in both manic and depressive symptoms in people with bipolar disorder.

 Marijuana as Self-Medication

 A new study conducted by Lancaster University examined the use of cannabis in the context of daily life among people with bipolar disorder.
 The research took place in the U.K. where around 2 percent of the population suffers from bipolar disorder with up to 60 percent of those using cannabis at some point in their lives.
 While no definite data was retrieved as far as the reason why this percentage was so high it is likely that these people with bipolar disorder are using cannabis as a form of self-medication for their symptoms.
 Psychologists involved in the study theorize that many of the people suffering from bipolar disorder believe they can control or at least relieve some of their extreme mood shifts by using marijuana.